Randle, Knicks beat Celtics to clinch No. 4 seed in East

 TIP-INS

-Celtics: Coach Brad Stevens said the team will find out more about the status of the players who sat out Sunday when they practice Monday.
-He said some are potentially available but others not.
+Celtics: Stevens said the team will find out more about the status of the players who sat out Sunday when they practice Monday.
+He said some are potentially available but others not. … Tremont Waters scored 17 points.

 Knicks: Burks scored 17 points. … The Knicks honored television announcer Mike Breen on his Hall of Fame induction during a first-quarter timeout.